smithy-lang/smithy/docs/source-2.0/spec/model-validation.rst

             -[input]-> structure > member [id|member='foo']
     * - message
       - ``string``
-      - **Required**.
-The validation message to include in each emitted validation event.
+      - Additional context to include in the message of each emitted validation event.
     * - severity
       - ``string``
       - The :ref:`severity <severity-definition>` to use when an